Tonks89/Tonks89.github.io/software/index.md

 ## Download

-Click [here](/share/Arachnis20.zip) to donwload the latest verion of the interface.
+Click [here](/share/Arachnis20.zip) to download the latest verion of the interface.